-Dr. Chocron has experience in low and high strain rate constitutive models for ceramics, metals, and foams applied to analytical and numerical computations.
+Dr. Chocron has experience in low and high strain rate constitutive models for ceramics, metals and foams applied to analytical and numerical computations.
 An emphasis of his research has been the fundamental study of ballistic fabrics (woven and nonwoven) and composites.
 Dr. Chocron has been active in the field for more than 25 years, most of the time in Madrid and San Antonio but performing occasional research in other centers such as University of Oxford (England), US Army Natick (Massachusetts), Technion (Israel), and UT-Austin (Texas).
 Dr. Chocron has coauthored close to 50 technical papers in peer-reviewed journals and 100 full papers in proceedings.
-After co-chairing the International Ballistics Symposium in Tarragona, Spain, he became a member of the International Ballistics Society in April 2007.
-After being treasurer and secretary, he holds the president position since 2017.
+After co-chairing the International Ballistics Symposium in Tarragona, Spain, he joined the International Ballistics Society in April 2007 and became Treasurer and Secretary.
+Since 2017 he is the President of the Society.
 Dr. Chocron teaches as Adjoint Professor at the University of Texas at San Antonio, where he teaches continuum mechanics and other classes, and supervises a Ph.D. candidate.

 B.S. and M.S. in Civil Engineering from University of Minnesota